RyanSnodgrass/vagrant-rails-dev-machine/README.md

     bundle install
     bundle exec cap vagrant deploy:first_time

-Now it's running.
+This will deploy to localhost (the vagrant VM) as if it's a remote machine.
+It will install to the /apps directory and start it running.
 On your laptop:

     https://localhost:4443